menahals/DetectionSystem/README.md

 ### 📌 Overview
 This project implements an obstacle detection system for a car using Arduino.
-It detects objects from four directions:
+It detects objects from all four directions.
-- Front Left
-- Front Right
-- Bottom Left
-- Bottom Right
 Based on the distance, the system provides visual (LED) and audio (buzzer) alerts.

 ---